wolfmanjm/kivy-smoothie-host/README.md

 ### OR kivypie
 or use kivypie from here  http://kivypie.mitako.eu/ and the official 7" touch screen, pretty much runs out-of-the-box.
-(WIFI does not work for the rpi3 B+, so use stretch above).
+(NOTE WIFI does not work for the rpi3 A+/B+, so use Rasbian Stretch above).

 If you do not have kivypie, but have jessie installed and just want kivy for rpi then...